ericyd/salamivg/README.md

 ## Design Philosophy

-This lib is heavily inspired by [OPENRNDR](https://openrndr.org/), which means it utilizes the builder pattern extensively.
-My first attempt at writing my own SVG "framework" attempted to be much more functional, and I found the scripts to be really verbose and hard to follow.
-I think for the purpose of making art, imperative builder patterns are really nice.
+1. **Imperative works better than declarative for art.** Though declarative/functional programming is awesome for production apps, imperative patterns work better for generative art.
+This is because a lot of sketches build up designs iteratively, and being able to easily modify the logic makes it easier to iterate on ideas and create art quickly.
+SalamiVG is heavily inspired by [OPENRNDR](https://openrndr.org/), and likewise utilizes the builder pattern extensively.

-TypeScript is used extensively for typechecking the lib, but the actual code is written in JavaScript with JSDocs.
-This was inspired by the SvelteKit team ([source 1](https://devclass.com/2023/05/11/typescript-is-not-worth-it-for-developing-libraries-says-svelte-author-as-team-switches-to-javascript-and-jsdoc/), [source 2](https://github.com/sveltejs/kit/discussions/4429)) and I now believe that it provides a lot of benefits.
-I didn't realize how much of my life I was losing to compilation times.
-That is time I could be spending looking at art!
+2. **Type hints lead to better developer experience.** TypeScript is used for typechecking the library, and generating type declaration files for all classes and functions.
+This improves the developer experience by providing type hints as documentation.
+Note: although TypeScript is used for typechecking the lib, the actual code is written in JavaScript with JSDocs.
+This was inspired by the SvelteKit team ([source 1](https://devclass.com/2023/05/11/typescript-is-not-worth-it-for-developing-libraries-says-svelte-author-as-team-switches-to-javascript-and-jsdoc/), [source 2](https://github.com/sveltejs/kit/discussions/4429)) and it provides a lot of benefits such as reducing build tooling and speeding up test execution.
 In addition, shipping human-readable JS files means that it's much easier for a library user to modify the files locally, which can be a great way to lead to experimentation and PRs!
-Full TypeScript definition files are still included in the packaged library code.
+3. **Creative coding should be fun.** Don't take yourself too seriously.

-## Development
+## Internal Development

 Install dependencies: